RayCarrot/RayCarrot.RCP.Metro/README.md

 # Features
 ![Rayman Control Panel](img/example_games.png)

 Main features:
-- Launcher for the PC Rayman games
+- Launcher for Rayman games
 - Extended game configuration support
+- Setup game actions, showing recommended steps for setting up the games, as well as potential issues
 - Mod loader with GameBanana integration
-- Game utilities and mods, such as allowing per-level soundtrack in Rayman 1 and restoring prototype features in Rayman Raving Rabbids
+- Game tools, such as allowing per-level soundtrack in Rayman 1 and restoring prototype features in Rayman Raving Rabbids
-- Save data viewing and editing along with backup/restore options
+- Save data viewing and editing, along with backup/restore options
 - Disc installers to install select games from discs
 - General utilities, such as the Archive Explorer to modify archive files for texture mods